How To Get ThereHow To Get There Entry FeeEntry Fee Before you goBefore you go

 If you can’t get anyone’s attention, tough.
 Be nice and do not go onto the property without getting permission from the tenants.

-This is a really cool way to kill a morning/afternoon outside of the normal touristy things to do in Bangkok, you’ll get some great shots, have a bit of craic and support three local families and go on a local boat trip through typical neighborhoods.
+This is a really cool way to kill a morning/afternoon outside of the normal touristy things to do in Bangkok, you’ll get some great shots, have a bit of craic support three local families and go on a local boat trip through typical neighbourhoods.
 What more could you possibly want?

-As always if you need anymore info, or have any questions or comments please do get in touch, we’d love to hear from you!
+As always if you need any more info, or have any questions or comments please do get in touch, we’d love to hear from you!